magicasaservice/vue-equipment/packages/plugins/MagicPlayer/index.md

 ### MagicPlayerProvider

-The provider wraps the menu and configures all child components according to the provided [options](#options).
+The MagicPlayerProvider wraps the menu and configures all child components according to the provided [options](#options).

 #### Props